 NIC.LV made a statement concerning these actions that follows;

-Read the [Only registered and activated users can see links. ] on how Latvia has identifies the same criminal activity that The STOPhaus Movement fights against.No internet user should be punished for the actions of another internet user," it wrote.
+Read the FULL ARTICLE on how Latvia has identifies the same criminal activity that The STOPhaus Movement fights against.No internet user should be punished for the actions of another internet user," it wrote.
 "As nations around the globe recognise that access to the internet is a basic human right it is unnacceptable to block access of those who have not committed any illegal or improper acts.